SMKamrulHasan/3D-LEGO-Phantom-using-3D-Slicer/README.md

 Creating a 3D LEGO Phantom using 3D Slicer

 Requirements:
-You need the CT data of LEGO to make a 3D model of the Phantom.
+You need the LEGO CT data to make a 3D model of the Phantom.
-!\vspace{5mm}

 ![capture](https://user-images.githubusercontent.com/42282006/53990835-301fc900-40f7-11e9-9c35-7d0797975301.PNG)